External Drive Not Recognized Or Showing Fixed

-Removable disk drives, either USB flash drives or external hard drives, desined to be easy to use.
-But in some cases, you can connect your drive to a Windows PC or other device with a USB port and discover that the external hard drive does not appear.
+Removable disk drives, either USB flash drives or external hard drives, designed to be easy to use.
+But in some cases, you can connect your drive to a Windows PC or other device with a USB port and discover that the External Drive Not Recognized Or Showing Up.

 This problem has several possible causes: partition problems in the external drive, the use of an incorrect file system, dead USB ports or driver problems in Windows.
 In the worst case, the drive itself may be dead.

 Let’s take a look at how to diagnose external drives not detected in Windows.

 External Drive Not Showing Recognized fix

 This is a preliminary step, but it is worth checking.
 Almost all flash drives and many external hard drives do not require a separate power supply: they receive power via USB.
 However, some external desktops have dedicated power cable, or at least one physical power switch.